blueberry1312/leaderboard/README.md

 - [📝 License](#license)

-# 📖 [To-Do-List] <a name="about-project"></a>
+# 📖 [Leaderboard] <a name="about-project"></a>

-**[To-Do-List]** In this project, I built a simple HTML Leaderboard page.
+**[Leaderboard]** In this project, I built a simple HTML Leaderboard page.
 The list with scores will be styled according to the specifications listed.
 This simple web page will be built using webpack and served by a webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>